 Ditmar's is one of Iowa's largest apple orchards, but it still manages to maintain a small-town feel to it.
-Their sunflower patch is already open for the season - the first wave of sunflowers bloomed in mid-July.
+Their sunflower patch typically blooms in early- to in mid-July.
 The orchard offers U-pick either by-the-stem or by-the-cup (like a bouquet).

 Where: 5 miles south of Red Cloud, Neb., on Highway 281